ThomasBallardCI/M2-Skate-Selection-Quiz/README.md

 - __Automated Testing__ is done by means of an automation framework or another tool or software suite to check for errors and bugs in code.

+### Solved Bugs

+- Hover effect was persistant across mobile and tablet devices and remained on the previously selected option during the questionaire.
+  - Fix: Used a media query (Pointer: fine) with the hover styling placed in to only target devices with an accurate pointe (like a mouse or sytlus).

+- Name Input field was allow non alphanumeric values.
+  - Fix: Added Code to JS to check what the user inputs into the name field is only Alphanumeric characters and if not alerts user to provide a name containing them.

+- Backgroun blur was not applying on iPad OS/Safari brower.
+  - Fix: Added a -webkit- CSS line to target safari specifically to apply the blur.

+### Known Bugs

+- Firefox is not displaying the "Manrope" font correctly and defaulting to sans-seriff.
+Unsure of the reasoning and due to time contraints could not find and implement a fix in time for submission.

 ### Validator Testing

 #### [HTML Validator](https://validator.w3.org/)